-The Associated Students of DigiPen recently announced the recipients of the 2020 Student Life Excellence Awards.
+The DigiPen Student Union recently announced the recipients of the 2020 Student Life Excellence Awards.
 Our students nominated their peers, as well as staff and faculty members to recognize their significant, positive contributions to the quality of student life at DigiPen.
 Keep reading below to check out the winners and hear what students have to say about these remarkable community members.
 Congratulations to all award recipients!

 Student of the Year: Felix Knight